NUTRITION AND YOU.COM Fruits Vegetables Seafood Sitemap Blog

 parsley as garnish green sauce

 Delicious zucchini bite with parsley as a garnish.
-Photo: norwichnuts Mediterranean green sauce-salsa verde.
-Photo courtesy: toyohara
+Photo: norwichnuts Mediterranean green sauce-Salsa verde.
+Photo: toyohara

-• The herb is widely used as a garnish.
-Many dishes are served with fresh green chopped parsley sprinkled on top.
+• The herb is widely used as a garnish, with many dishes served with freshly chopped green parsley sprinkled on top.

-• It has been used in the preparation of many popular dishes in Mediterranean and European cuisine since ancient times.
-Along with other herbs and spices, it is being used as a flavoring agent in the preparation of vegetable, chicken, fish, and meat dishes.
+• It has been utilized in the preparation of numerous popular dishes in Mediterranean and European cuisine since ancient times.
+Alongside other herbs and spices, it serves as a flavoring agent in vegetable, chicken, fish, and meat dishes.

-• It is one of the common ingredients in the famous Mediterranean green sauce, "salsa verde," a cold sauce made of parsley, capers, garlic, onion, anchovies, olive oil, and vinegar.
+• It is a common ingredient in the renowned Mediterranean green sauce, "salsa verde," a cold sauce comprising parsley, capers, garlic, onion, anchovies, olive oil, and vinegar.

-• Freshly chopped parsley is a great addition to a green salad.
+• Freshly chopped parsley makes a fantastic addition to a green salad.

-• Freshy and dry parsley leaves can be used in the preparation of chutney, dips, pesto, etc.
+• Both fresh and dried parsley leaves can be used in the preparation of chutneys, dips, pesto, etc.

-• Parsley should not be consumed in large amounts or as a drug or supplement by pregnant women.
-The essential oil in its root, leaf, or seed could lead to uterine stimulation, bleeding, and preterm labor.
+• Pregnant women should avoid consuming parsley in large amounts or as a drug or supplement.
+The essential oil found in its root, leaf, or seed could potentially induce uterine stimulation, leading to bleeding and preterm labor.

-• This herbaceous plant is very high in oxalic acid, 1.70 mg per 100 g.
+• This herbaceous plant is notably high in oxalic acid, with 1.70 mg per 100 g.
 Prolonged consumption of oxalate-rich foods may result in gouty arthritis, kidney stones, and mineral nutrient deficiencies.

-• Parsley oil contains furanocoumarins and psoralens, which may lead to extreme photosensitivity if used orally.
+• Parsley oil contains furanocoumarins and psoralens, which may cause extreme photosensitivity if ingested orally.
 (Medical disclaimer).

 ≻≻-Back to Herbs from Parsley.
 Visit here for an impressive list of all varieties of herbs with complete illustrations of their nutrition facts and health benefits.